-- In its statement, NIHR noted that it pursuant to the provisions of the International Convention on the Elimination of All Forms of Racial Discrimination, to which the Government of the Kingdom of Bahrain acceded under Decree No. (8) of 1990 affirms the necessity of prohibiting and ending any racial discrimination on the basis of race, colour, descent, national or ethnic origin, including discrimination, exclusion, restriction, or preference based on citizen or non-citizen status. - 1.10 Although paragraph (2) of Article (1) of the International Convention on the Elimination of All Forms of Racial Discrimination can be taken to mean that any distinction, exclusion, restriction or preference between citizens or noncitizens is outside the scope of its application, the (CERD) Committee, entrusted with interpreting the provisions of this Convention, has expressly recognized that the discrimination, exclusion or preference permitted by the provision aims at differentiating between citizens and non-citizens, for example: The state issues identity cards to citizens in a specific color or shape, while other non-citizens are issued identity cards of different color or shape.
-The purpose of this procedure is to differentiate between the two groups, rather than discrimination, exclusion, or preference of either group. - 1.11 Based on the foregoing, NIHR considered that the proposal for a law to amend some provisions of Traffic Law No. (23) of 2014, which proposed imposing fees on every foreigner-owned vehicle in return for using public roads, equivalent to double the fee set for the issuance of its registration certificate, despite that this fee does not exist for citizens in the original Law, is discriminatory, which leads to restricting, excluding, or preferring one group over another, and its purpose is to differentiate between citizens and other nationals.
+- 1.9 In its statement, NIHR noted that it pursuant to the provisions of the International Convention on the Elimination of All Forms of Racial Discrimination, to which the Government of the Kingdom of Bahrain acceded under Decree No. (8) of 1990 - affirms the necessity of prohibiting and ending any racial discrimination on the basis of race, colour, descent, national or ethnic origin, including discrimination, exclusion, restriction, or preference based on citizen or non-citizen status. - 1.10 Although paragraph (2) of Article (1) of the International Convention on the Elimination of All Forms of Racial Discrimination can be taken to mean that any distinction, exclusion, restriction or preference between citizens or non-citizens is outside the scope of its application, the (CERD) Committee, entrusted with interpreting the provisions of this Convention, has expressly recognized that the discrimination, exclusion or preference permitted by the provision aims at differentiating between citizens and non-citizens, for example: The state issues identity cards to citizens in a specific color or shape, while other non-citizens are issued identity cards of differentiate between the two groups, rather than discrimination, exclusion, or preference of either group. - 1.11 Based on the foregoing, NIHR considered that the proposal for a law to amend some provisions of Traffic Law No. (23) of 2014, which proposed imposing fees on every foreigner-owned vehicle in return for using public roads, equivalent to double the fee set for the issuance of its registration certificate, despite that this fee http://tbinternet.ohchr.org/\layouts/treatybodyexternal/Download.aspx?symbolno=A%2f51%2f18(SUPP)&Lang=en "Additional Information" Parallel Report of the National Institution for Human Rights in the Kingdom of Bahrain to the Committee on the Elimination of Racial Discrimination (CERD) © 2022 does not exist for citizens in the original Law, is discriminatory, which leads to restricting, excluding, or preferring one group over another, and its purpose is to differentiate between citizens and other nationals.
 Therefore, the said proposed law is inconsistent with international human rights standards, and is inconsistent with the international obligations of the Kingdom of Bahrain in this regard.

 - 1.12 In the context of the efforts made by NIHR at the legislative level, the NIHR in in its Fifth Annual Report of 2017, devoted a separate chapter on (Role of Human Rights Advocators in the Promotion and Protection of Human Rights), in which NIHR reviewed the position of the advocators in the field of international and regional decisions on human rights, especially in the field of combating racism, racial discrimination and xenophobia.
-It concluded the importance of enacting new legislation regulating the rights and obligations of human rights advocators and indicating the legal guarantees established for them.17 It is noted that NIHR, in its third annual report of 2015, has dedicated a chapter in which it addressed equality and non-discrimination in the enjoyment of rights18. - 1.13 On the other hand, NIHR approved a strategy and action plan for the years (2019-2021), which includes (4) strategic objectives, as follows: - Environmental impact on human rights. - Human rights and sustainable economic development. - Right to equal treatment.
+It concluded the importance of enacting new legislation regulating the rights and obligations of human rights advocators and indicating the legal guarantees established for them.
+It is noted that NIHR, in its third annual report of 2015, has dedicated a chapter in which it addressed equality and non-discrimination in the enjoyment of rights. - 1.13 On the other hand, NIHR approved a strategy and action plan for the years (2022-2026), which includes (4) strategic objectives, as follows : - The impact of the Corona pandemic on the national economy and entrepreneurship.